Plymouth: Culture

 The city's main theatre is Theatre Royal Plymouth, presenting large-scale West End shows and smaller works as well as an extensive education and outreach programme.
 The main building is located in the city centre and contains three performance spaces – The Lyric (1,315 capacity), Drum Theatre (200 capacity), and The Lab (60 capacity) – and they also run their own specialised production and creative learning centre called TR2, based in Cattedown.
 Plymouth Pavilions has multiple uses for the city staging music concerts, basketball matches and stand-up comedy.
 There are also three cinemas: Reel Cinema at Derrys Cross, Plymouth Arts Centre at Looe Street and a Vue cinema at the Barbican Leisure Park.
 Barbican Theatre, Plymouth delivers a theatre and dance programme of performances and workshops focused on young people and emerging artists contains a main auditorium (110 – 140 capacity) and rehearsal studio; they also host the B-Bar (80 capacity), which offers a programme of music, comedy and spoken word performance.
 The Plymouth Athenaeum, which includes a local interest library, is a society dedicated to the promotion of learning in the fields of science, technology, literature and art.
 In 2017 its auditorium (340 capacity) returned to use as a theatre, having been out of service since 2009.
-The Plymouth City Museum and Art Gallery is operated by Plymouth City Council allowing free admission – it has six galleries.
+The Plymouth City Museum and Art Gallery, now renamed as The Box, is operated by Plymouth City Council allowing free admission – it has six galleries.

 Plymouth is the regional television centre of BBC South West.
 A team of journalists are headquartered at Plymouth for the ITV West Country regional station, after a merger with ITV West forced ITV Westcountry to close on 16 February 2009.
-The main local newspapers serving Plymouth are The Herald and Western Morning News with Greatest Hits Radio South West, BBC Radio Devon, Heart West, and Pirate FM being the local radio stations with the most listeners.
+The main local newspapers serving Plymouth are The Herald, Western Morning News and the Plymouth Chronicle with Greatest Hits Radio Plymouth, BBC Radio Devon, and Heart West being the local radio stations with the most listeners.